 Health Canada subjects surgical equipment used in Canada to rigorous quality testing before granting approval.
 Globally, there are numerous stapling systems, but our regulators have only approved three as safe.
 The use of cutting-edge, single-use, stapling ensures a high-quality operation.

 Comprehensive and Critical Aftercare Is Not Available

 At 360 Sleeve, we include a comprehensive 6-year aftercare program for patients.
 This gives you access to our surgeons for follow-up appointments, as well as our nutritionist and dietitian to help optimize your success.
-If you undergo sleeve gastrectomy abroad, much of your post-op journey will be taken alone.
+Opting for sleeve gastrectomy surgery in a foreign country may require patients to spend a substantial amount of their recovery period alone.
 Having a good support system can make a world of a difference after bariatric surgery as you can expect to go through many physical and mental changes.